ArmandoVn/test_2_xerpa/README.md

 ## Populate DB

-The project has a script to populate the db, you just need following the next instructions:
+The project has a script to populate the database, you just need to follow the instructions below:

 Access to Django shell: